 The Long View: From Conservation to Sustainability | Works from the Bank of America Collection traces the history and impact of the environmental movement through art.
 Beginning in the mid-nineteenth century and continuing to the present, the exhibition examines the evolution of our relationship with—and need to protect—the Earth and its inhabitants, and the artists that have played a role in shaping the environmental conversation.

-The show comprises 77 photographs, paintings, fine prints and sculpture categorized into four thematic sections.
+The show comprises 88 photographs, paintings, works on paper and sculpture categorized into four thematic sections.
 The Beginnings of Conservation features artists from the late nineteenth and early twentieth centuries whose works influenced the environmental movement.
 Included are John James Audubon, whose painstaking prints of birds and other wildlife inspired the founding of the Audubon Society, and photographer Carleton Watkins, whose vistas of Yosemite gave rise to the founding of the National Park Service.

 The Emergence of Conservation Activism focuses on postwar works and the ecology movement of the late 1960s and 1970s.
 When the first Earth Day was held on April 22, 1970, millions of Americans celebrated this movement dedicated to protecting our world, brought to life in Robert Rauschenberg’s Earth Day poster from the same year.
 Land artist Michael Heizer’s dialogue with the Earth, reversing geological history by leaving a human imprint, is seen in his Scrap Metal series, 1978, composed of aluminum and zinc waste recycled from California’s aeronautical industry.